lbseale/odroid-fan/README.rst

    Units are Degrees C * 1000.
    **Example:** ``[60000, 70000, 80000]``
 :trip_speeds: List of PWM values corresponding to temperatures.
-   Units are PWM values in the range (0-255) **Example:** ``[120, 200, 240]``
+   Units are PWM values in the range (0-255).
+A value of 120 is (120 / 255) = 47% of the fan's maximum power.
+   As the CPU gets hotter, the fan spins harder.
+Note that values below 120 are not powerful enough to spin the stock fan.
+   **Example:** ``[120, 200, 240]``
 :hysteresis: Number of degrees past the trip point the temperature must reach to drop to the preceeding trip point.
 If the trip point is 60C, and the hysteresis